keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/slack/index.md

   * *Request method*: `POST`
   * *URL*: The webhook URL without the webhook identifier: `https://hooks.slack.com/services/T00000000/B00000000/`
   * Reference the secret to add the webhook identifier at the end of the URL.
 Therefore, clicking on the *key* icon, select the secret `slack-secret` and the key `webhook-identifier`.
 This will reference the secret value containing the sensitive data of your webhook URL: `https://hooks.slack.com/services/T00000000/B00000000/{{.env.secretKey}}`
-  * *Custom payload*: For the custom payload, please copy-paste the following snippet:
+  * *Custom payload*: For the custom payload that represents the Slack message, please copy-paste the following snippet:

   ```
   {